shwestrick/15740-s17-project/README.md

 This algorithm relies on multiple processors writing to the same flag at the same time (write-write races), and is therefore not DRF.
 However, it does not exhibit read-write races.
-In this sense its memory accesses are _phase-concurrent_, meaning that memory cells alternate between concurrent read and concurrent write phases.
-During a read phase, a cell is read-only.
+In this sense its memory locations are _phase-concurrent_, meaning that they each alternate between concurrent read and concurrent write phases.
+During a location's read phase, it is read-only.
 During a write phase, it is write-only.
+Note that phases are not global: it is possible for a process to be reading from one cell while writing to another without synchronizing in between.

 In the example algorithm above, there is an added guarantee that concurrent writes to the same location will always be writing the same value.
-In general, we will not require this, as will be discussed in the next section.
+In general, we will not require this, as will be discussed in more detail later.

 The term "phase-concurrent" is inspired by Shun and Blelloch's work on concurrent hash tables.<sup>[3](#shun-hash)</sup>